Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 - Oblivion (Purple)
 - Arcane (Blue)

-Once a player acquires a rune, it is never spent: for example once you have 2 red runes, you can play as many cards that have up to 2 red runes as a requirement.general
+Once a player acquires a rune, it is never spent: for example once you have 2 red runes, you can play as many cards that have up to 2 red runes as a requirement

 ### Resource actions